 The taxonomy that we had come up with had 8 top-level categories that had multiple sub-sections.
 To

-accommodate this structure, a mega menu was the top solution that each of us sketched iterations for.
+accommodate this structure, each of us sketched iterations for a mega menu.

 Since the taxonomy was fairly comprehensive, the team thought it would be a good idea to highlight the

 AGGREGATE PAGES TO CONSOLIDATE SIMILAR INFORMATION.